Table of Contents

 Policy abuse has a rippling effect on online retailers; the initial financial loss is just the starting point.
 Every $100 in fraudulent orders results in $207 loss to the business.
 Financially, retailers suffer losses due to practices like return fraud or chargeback fraud, where they must refund illegitimate returns or chargebacks, reducing revenue and increasing operational costs associated with investigating and resolving cases.

 Additionally, policy abuse damages the retailer’s reputation, especially if the retailer is the victim of review manipulation.
 This erosion of trust can also result in customer dissatisfaction, as policy changes due to the impact of fraud may confuse and frustrate customers.
 This reduces their loyalty and retention.
 Moreover, policy abuse can lead to compliance abuse that violates consumer protection laws or data privacy regulations.
 This can lead to legal and regulatory issues, including fines, lawsuits, or other penalties for your business.
+Policy abuse creates a strained relationship between a business and its customers, which will impact the bottom line.
+It is more important than ever to protect your digital e-commerce business from fraud.

 Best Practices for Preventing Policy Abuse